binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

-Write latency in this context means the amount of time for a Cassandra node to successfully replicate to the required set of nodes, based on quorum level, and get acknowledgements.
+Write latency in this context means the amount of time for a Cassandra node to successfully replicate to the required set of nodes, based on the write consistency setting, and get acknowledgements.
 Cassandra calls this a mutation, which is different from, say, what you might think of as a write to a disk.
 Mutation includes replication to the cluster.
 You can see the how the statistics are updated in the [`mutate`] method by the [`writeMetrics`].[`addNano`] call. (note that Dropwizard tracks raw data in nanoseconds, but reports in milliseconds.)

 You can find the mappings of attribute names to code in the Dropwizard [JMX reporter] and the implementation of the metrics in the Dropwizard